iamkulikov/reading_list_books/reviews/2023_Tirole_EconomicsCommonGood.md

 8. Examples of public policy which correct market failures: competition law, sectoral and prudential regulation, taxes on environmental externalities, fees to reduce traffic, monetary policy and financial stabilization, mechanisms for providing "merit goods" such as education and healthcare, income redistribution.

 8. When the flame of indignation burns brightly, people use moral arguments to impose their own value judgements and reduce the freedom of others.
 Who is the victim?
-What is the basis of yor belief?
+What is the basis of your belief?
 Can anything other than your own indignation justify infringing the freedom of others?

 9. Tossing or catapulting little people was prohibited (France - 1995, Florida - 1989), because it affects not only those who consented but also the image of others.